agoponenko/trump-bot/README.md

 ## Description of solution (step-by-step)

 ### 1. Data.
-Data was downloaded from the following pages:
+Data was downloaded from the following pages (`scrape.py`):
 1. https://www.rev.com/blog/transcript-tag/donald-trump-interview-transcripts
 2. https://www.kaggle.com/mrisdal/2016-us-presidential-debates
 3. https://www.kaggle.com/headsortails/us-election-2020-presidential-debates/version/7
 ### 2. Data preprocessing, preparing datasets.
-Downloaded data is transformed to context windows, so that current phrase and 7 previous phrases are used in training and validation data.
+Downloaded data is transformed to context windows (`preprocess.py`), so that current phrase and 7 previous phrases are used in training and validation data.
 About training and validation datasets: simple train_test_split with 0.85/0/15 ratio is used.
 Shuffle is True per default.
 ### 3. Model architecture.